-5. Lower the vehicle to the ground by turning the jack handle counterclockwise.

-- 6. Finish tightening the lug nuts.
+- 5. Lower the vehicle to the ground by turning the jack handle counterclockwise. - 6.
+Finish tightening the lug nuts.
 Push down on the wrench while at the end of the handle for increased leverage.
 Tighten the lug nuts in a star pattern until each nut has been tightened twice.
-The correct tightness of each lug nut is 100 ft/lbs (135 N⋅m).
+For the correct lug

+- nut torque refer to Torque Specifications in this section.
 If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or service station. - 7.
 After 25 miles (40 km) check the lug nut torque with a torque wrench to ensure that all lug nuts are properly seated against the wheel.